Skip to main content

 How It Works

-• Betaflight: The board enters DFU mode via MSP command or manual boot button, and firmware is flashed via the STM32 bootloader protocol.
+• Betaflight: The board enters DFU mode via MSP command or manual boot button, and firmware is flashed via the STM32 DFU bootloader (WebUSB), with a serial-bootloader fallback.

 Flashing ArduPilot